Style guide: Varieties

 Style guides vary widely in scope and size.
 Writers working in large industries or professional sectors may reference a specific style guide, written for usage in specialized documents within their fields.
 For the most part, these guides are relevant and useful for peer-to-peer specialist documentation, or to help writers working in specific industries or sectors to communicate highly technical information in scholarly articles or industry white papers.

 Professional style guides from different countries can be referenced for authoritative advice on their respective language(s), such as Hart's Rules from Oxford University Press and The Chicago Manual of Style from the University of Chicago Press.
 Australia has a style guide, available online, created by its government.

 Sizes

-The guides' variety in scope and length is enabled by the cascading of one style over another, analogous to how style sheets cascade in web development and in desktop publishing with CSS styles.
+The guides' variety in scope and length is enabled by the cascading of one style over another, analogous to how style sheets cascade in web development and desktop publishing with CSS styles.

 In many cases, a project such as a book, journal, or monograph series typically has a short style sheet that cascades over the larger style guide of an organization such as a publishing company, whose specific content is usually called house style.
 Most house styles, in turn, cascade over an industry-wide or profession-wide style manual that is even more comprehensive.
 Examples of industry style guides include: